RozWelch/EVProject/README.md

   - On the form page, once the calculate button is pressed, a modal opens with your range results.
   - The main EV logo also links to the home page.

-  UX:  A First Time user will want to be able to easily navigate throughout the site to find content.
+  UX:  As a First Time User, I want to easily navigate the site so that I can select my vehicle type.
+       As a First Time User, I want to easily easily enter my journey details so that I can calculate my range.
+       As a First Time User, I want to easily easily return to the form page so that I can calculate range again.
+       As a First Time User, I want to easily return to the main page so that I can select a different vehicle type.
+       As a Returning User, I want to easily easily enter my journey details so that I can calculate my range.

 ![car selection](https://github.com/RozWelch/EVProject/blob/main/assets/readme-images/main_car_selection.jpg)